bfsujason/bertalign/README.md

 ## Evaluation Corpora
 Bertalign is language-agnostic thanks to the cross-language embedding model  [sentence-transformers](https://github.com/UKPLab/sentence-transformers).

-For now, we only use the following two Chinese-English corpora to evaluate the performance of Bertalign.
+For now, we use two Chinese-English corpora and one German-French corpus to evaluate the performance of Bertalign.
 Dataset with other language pairs are to be added later.

 ### MAC-Dev